End tax terror, economy in dire times: Swamy

 "The measures that can be taken are...first Income Tax needs to be abolished.
 The tax terrorism in our country needs to be reined in so that people start investing and do not fear taxman," he said.

-"The problem we are facing at present is lack of demand, we have good supply.
+"The problem we are facing at present is lack of demand, we have a good supply.
 So the government needs to print notes and put it in the hands of people to boost demand.

 Government needs to build roads, big six-lane, eight-lane roads," he added.